 Finding the polarity of your controller.

 Because the Diode has to be facing the positive end of the battery series chain, you may have to do a quick continuity test to see where the link is.
-In the Ouya controller, the upper-left side and the lower-right side gives us connection with just about 0-Ohms resistance.
+In the Ouya controller, the upper-left side and the lower-right side give us a connection with just about 0-Ohms resistance.
 This is our connection point between the two batteries.
 Once the diode was installed on the left-hand side you don’t need to remove it really.
 Just simply remove the Li-Ion battery for charging and re-insert it.